CompuTec/pdc-docs/administrator-guide/setting-up-the-application/setting-up-the-application.md

   ![Select Weight Document](./media/select-weight-document.png)

-  From here, the user can resume work on a specific document, close a document, or close this window (after closing the window, it is still possible to reach weight documents through **ADD LINK** Weight Management Board).
+  From here, the user can resume work on a specific document, close a document, or close this window (after closing the window, it is still possible to reach weight documents through [Weight Management Board](./../../user-guide/customization/optional-functions/)).

 - **Is Force Order Enabled for Weight Documents** – if this option is checked, the application force order of weighing is based on the order set in Operation Bind for a related Manufacturing Order.